Histiocytoses and Hematology - research projects

 The mononuclear-phagocyte system comprises two major cell types, the macrophages and the dendritic cells, which are mainly antigen-presenting cells.
 Accordingly, histiocytoses are classified as either diseases with macrophage accumulation, including (familial) hemophagocytic lymphohistiocytosis (FHL or HLH), or disorders with the antigen-presenting Langerhans cell as the central cell, with Langerhans cell histiocytosis (LCH), previously called Histiocytosis X, as the most frequent disease.

 We have a deep and long-lasting interest in this field.
-FHL is a rapidly fatal disease that most typically affects infants and young children, with a median survival of 1-2 months as reported in the 1980's.
-One arm of the studies has focused on clinical issues, such as the development of diagnostic guidelines (1991 and 2004) and therapeutic protocols.
-In collaboration with clinical scientists worldwide, we coordinated the international treatment protocols (HLH-94 and HLH-2004) with the major aim to improve the therapeutic results.
-New clinical studies on HLH treatment are in progress.
+FHL is a rapidly fatal disease that most typically affects infants and young children, with a median survival of 1-2 months without treatment.
+We have developed the international diagnostic guidelines for HLH (1991 and 2004) and, in collaboration with clinical scientists worldwide, we coordinated the international treatment protocols HLH-94 and HLH-2004 with the major aim to improve the therapeutic results.

 Langerhans Cell Histiocytosis (LCH)